omeka/omeka-s-enduser/docs/admin/settings.md

 Global settings are only available to users with Site Administrator or Global Administrator user roles.

-The settings are as follows divided into two sections; General and Security settings.
+The settings are as follows divided into two sections: General and Security settings.

 ### General